 E/ME/MedE 105 ab.
 Design for Freedom from Disability.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); terms to be arranged; offered by announcement.
 This Product Design class focuses on people with Disabilities and is done in collaboration with Rancho Los Amigos National Rehabilitation Center.
 Students visit the Center to define products based upon actual stated and observed needs.
 Designs and testing are done in collaboration with Rancho associates.
 Speakers include people with assistive needs, therapists and researchers.
 Classes teach normative design methodologies as adapted for this special area.
-Instructors: Pickar.
+Instructor: TBD.

 E 110.
 Principles of University Teaching and Learning in STEM.
-2 units (1-0-1); first, second term.
-Research on university-level teaching and learning in Science, Technology, Engineering, and Mathematics (STEM) disciplines has progressed rapidly in recent years; a well-established body of evidence-based principles now exists to inform instructors and students at the undergraduate and graduate levels.
-Increasingly, future PIs and faculty are called upon to demonstrate knowledge of and ability to apply established teaching and assessment practices, as well as to analyze the efficacy of new approaches.
-In this course, weekly interactive meetings will provide focused overviews and guided application of key pedagogical research, such as prior knowledge and misconceptions, novice-expert differences, and cognitive development as applied to university teaching.
-We will also explore emerging university teaching and learning practices and their theoretical basis (e.g., the flipped classroom, online learning).
+3 units (2-0-1); first term, second term.
+This graduate course examines the research on university-level STEM (science, technology, engineering, and mathematics) teaching and learning, which has been used to inform a well-established body of evidence-based teaching practices.
+Weekly interactive meetings will provide focused overviews and guided application of key pedagogical research, such as prior knowledge and misconceptions, novice-expert differences, and cognitive development as applied to university teaching.
+We will explore the roles of active learning, student engagement, and inclusive teaching practices in designing classes where all students have an equal opportunity to be successful and feel a sense of belonging, both in the course and as scientists.
 Readings will inform in-class work and students will apply principles to a project of their choice.
-Instructors: Horii, Weaver
+Instructors: Horii, Weaver.